 Offering stipends or supplies to help them create a comfortable and suitable at-home desk setup is a worthy investment.
 It ensures they have everything they need to bring their best self to work.

 Physical resources are not the only essentials needed for remote workers.
 Mental resources and check-ins are just as important.
 Remote workers can often fall into the trap of overworking.

-A recent study by NordVPN, a virtual private network service provider, found that US remote workers increased their average workday by adding an extra three hours.
+According to a study by NordVPN, a virtual private network service provider found that US remote workers increased their average workday by adding an extra three hours.
 Which is the largest increase worldwide at an almost 40% jump.
 Additionally, the UK, France, Canada, and Spain are seeing a two-hour increase.